 The LED Advantage – LED Aircraft Lighting

-design allows AeroLEDs lighting products to easily last over 30,000 hours in continuous operation, eliminating the cost of
+- Proper electrical design allows AeroLEDs lighting products to easily last over 30,000 hours in continuous operation, eliminating the cost of frequent light replacements.

 When integrated into a well designed lighting system with adequate heat sinking and solid-state mounting, LED based lighting products will easily last over 50,000 hours of continuous operation.
 Unlike most other light sources, LEDs do not have their lifespan reduced by on/off cycles.
 AeroLEDs products are designed to keep the LED junction temperatures well below their maximum rated values to ensure that the manufacturer’s rated life projections are achieved, and all of the LEDs are hard mounted to avoid stress failures.
 Halogen bulb landing lights typically only last 100 hours, and Xenon strobe tubes typically only last 2000 hours in the aircraft environment.